binsky08/openITCOCKPIT-Telegram-Module/README.md

 - Add the 'host-notify-by-telegram' and 'service-notify-by-telegram' commands to your notification contact.

+- To apply the changed notification contact (with the Telegram notification commands), run an export in openITCOCKPIT.

 ### Extended configuration (recommended)

 To enable real-time interactions from the bot with openITCOCKIT, setup the two-way webhook integration.